 Healthy Almond Joy Bars

 If you love chocolate and coconut, you’ll love these Healthy Almond Joy Bars!
-Indulge in this nostalgic candy made with only 7 organic ingredients!
-Ditch the bad ingredients and enjoy these nostalgic candy bars instead!
+Indulge in these nostalgic chocolate bars made with only 7 organic ingredients!
+Ditch the bad stuff and enjoy these nostalgic candy bars instead!

-If you want more homemade candy recipes, be sure to check out some of my other favorites like Vegan Snickers Bars, Homemade Twix Bars, or Vegan Dark Chocolate Mini Peanut Butter Cups.
+If you want more homemade candy recipes, be sure to check out some of my other favorites like Strawberry Cream Drops, Sea Salt Dark Chocolate Cashew Clusters, Homemade Caramel Sauce with Bone Broth, Puppy Chow Candy Clusters, or Vegan Dark Chocolate Mini Peanut Butter Cups.

 Why You’ll Love This Recipe

-Nostalgic AF: These Healthy Almond Joy Bars are nostalgic AF!
-If you loved this candy as a child, you will love this healthy homemade recipe.
+- Nostalgic AF: These Healthy Almond Joy Bars are nostalgic AF!
+If you loved this candy as a child, you will love these homemade Almond Joy Bars.

-Better Than Store Bought: These are so much better than store bought!
-Not only do they taste better, but this homemade Halloween candy is so much better for you!
+- Better Than Store Bought: These are so much better than store bought!
+Not only do they taste better, but this homemade Halloween candy are healthy desserts you'll want to indulge in.
 Traditional Almond Joys contain artificial flavors, seed oils, and corn syrup.
 These do not!

-Healthier Option: This is a healthier option because it’s made with only 7 organic ingredients.
-Indulge without guilt!
+- Healthier Option: This is a healthier option because it’s made with only 7 organic ingredients.
+Indulge without guilt in this delicious dessert when your sweet tooth hits.

 Ingredients